Beauty and the Beast (1987 TV series)

-Beauty and the Beast is an American fantasy-drama television series that first aired on CBS from September 25, 1987 to August 4, 1990.
-Creator Ron Koslow's updated version of the fairy tale has a double focus: the relationship between Vincent (Ron Perlman), a mythic, noble man-beast, and Catherine (Linda Hamilton), a savvy Assistant District Attorney in New York, and a secret utopian community of social outcasts living in a subterranean sanctuary.
-Through an empathetic bond, Vincent senses Catherine's emotions, and becomes her guardian.
+Beauty and the Beast is an American fantasy drama television series that first aired on Broadcast syndication from September 25, 1987, to August 4, 1990.
+Creator Ron Koslow's updated version of the fairy tale has a double focus: the relationship between Vincent (Ron Perlman), a mythic, noble man-beast, and Catherine (Linda Hamilton), a savvy Assistant District Attorney in New York City, as well as a secret utopian community of social outcasts living in a subterranean sanctuary.
+Through an empathic bond, Vincent senses Catherine's emotions and becomes her guardian.

 Premise

-The series follows the developing relationship between the characters and the division between New York and the hidden world beneath it.
-In a twist from the original tale, however, this "beast" does not transform into society's idea of beauty after gaining the love of Catherine.
-Rather, Vincent's inner beauty is allowed to remain the focus of who he is, and it is Catherine's life that transforms from her relationship to Vincent.
+The series follows the developing relationship between the main characters and explores the division between New York City and a hidden, subterranean world.
+In a twist on the original fairy tale, however, the "beast" does not transform into society’s ideal of beauty after winning Catherine’s love.
+Instead, Vincent’s inner beauty remains the defining feature of his character, while Catherine’s life is transformed by her relationship with him.

-In the third season after the death of the character Catherine, Jo Anderson became the new female lead playing Diana Bennett, a criminal profiler investigating Catherine's murder.
+In the third season, after the death of the character Catherine, Jo Anderson became the new female lead playing Diana Bennett, a criminal profiler investigating Catherine's murder.